 Your child may have all of these symptoms or just a few.
-Symptoms are often worse at night, in the early morning, during exercise or due to other ‘triggers’.
+Symptoms are often worse at night, in the early morning, during exercise or due to other triggers.

 Diagnosis of asthma in children

 Diagnosing asthma in children younger than six years can be difficult because children cough or wheeze for many different reasons.
-This is especially the case for babies where wheezing can be caused by small or floppy airways.

 Take your child to the doctor if: